-Purpose for EOC Assessment Winter & Spring Main Administrations Mid-Month Administrations Summer Main Administration

-Completion of Course Yes Yes Yes

-Makeup from Previous Administration Yes Yes Yes

-Retest No Yes Yes

-Test Out No Yes Yes

-Validation of Credit Yes Yes Yes
+Purpose for EOC Assessment Winter & Spring Main Administrations Mid-Month Administrations Summer Main Administration Completion of Course Yes Yes Yes Makeup from Previous Administration Yes Yes Yes Retest No Yes Yes Test Out No Yes, but only during specified windows Yes Validation of Credit Yes Yes Yes

-Winter and Spring Main Administrations cannot be used for the purpose of a retest.
+\Winter and Spring Main Administrations cannot be used for the purpose of a retest.
+There will be no retest administrations during the 2014-2015 school year.